 The MCRTL Essay Contest is actually 2 contests – a junior high contest and a senior high contest.
 Each year the Essay Contest provides a wonderful conversation starter for parents and students regarding the fundamental issue of the value of life!
+The contest is open to students who are residents of Montgomery, Harris, Grimes, Walker, Liberty, Waller, San Jacinto, or Fort Bend counties.
 This outreach is an opportunity for MCRTL to further encourage a Pro-Life worldview in our community.

 Through the process of composing the essays, contest participants examine their beliefs regarding the sanctity of life and receive training in communicating those beliefs.
 Every year the student essays speak powerfully to the value of life and these young leaders’ commitment to it!

 The essay topic is, “Why are you Pro-Life?”

 The Junior High Essay Contest is for grades 7 – 9.
 The Senior High Essay Contest is for grades 10-12.
 Students express their Pro-Life views through essays of 300-500 words.
 First, through third place finishers in each contest are awarded cash prizes.
 Please see flyer below for prize amounts.